deberinoo/tp/docs/DeveloperGuide.md

 3. If the session exists, EduEase cancels the session.
 4. EduEase confirms the session has been cancelled with a success message, indicating the session has been removed.

    Use case ends.

 **Extensions**

 * 2a.
 If the session index is missing or invalid.
     * 2a1.
 EduEase displays an error message based on the specific issue.
       Use case resumes at step 1.

-*{More to be added}*
+---

 **Use case: Undo the last action**